-Lily Riggs, Ph.D., C.Psych.
+Janine Hay, Ph.D., C.Psych.
 Shannon Scratch, Ph.D.
 C.Psych.

-Interns who are interested in this rotation will have the opportunity to provide neuropsychological services as part of the Persistent Concussion Team at Holland Bloorview, serving clients experiencing post-concussion symptoms persisting over one month after injury.
-Interns will work with an inter-disciplinary team comprised of developmental pediatricians, a neurologist, occupational therapist, social worker, physiotherapist and nursing staff.
-The neuropsychology service provides neurocognitive evaluation and consultation with clients and their families.
-Much of the work focuses on the understanding of socioemotional and pre-existing clinical issues, their impact on persistent concussion symptoms and the provision of psychoeducation regarding recovery.
-Interns will participate in weekly rounds and will have the opportunity to collaborate with team members about clinical opinion and present neuropsychological findings and recommendations.
-Interns will also have an opportunity to be part of interdisciplinary concussion team assessments, which have become a leading model of evidence-based practice with a client and family centred approach.
-This rotation offers an opportunity to learn about the provision of neuropsychological services within a virtual care model, as the Persistent Concussion Team shifted to a virtual format at the onset of the COVID-19 pandemic.
+Residents who are interested in this rotation will have the opportunity to provide neuropsychological services as part of the Persistent Concussion Team at Holland Bloorview, serving clients experiencing post-concussion symptoms persisting over one month after injury.
+Residents will work with an inter-disciplinary team comprised of developmental pediatricians, a neurologist, occupational therapist, social worker, physiotherapist and nursing staff.
+The neuropsychology service provides brief neurocognitive assessments and consultation with clients and their families.
+Much of the work focuses on the understanding of socioemotional and preexisting clinical issues, their impact on persistent concussion symptoms and the provision of psychoeducation regarding recovery.
+Residents will participate in biweekly rounds and will have the opportunity to collaborate with team members about clinical opinion and present neuropsychological findings and recommendations.
+Residents will also have an opportunity to be part of interdisciplinary concussion team consultations, which have become a leading model of evidence-based practice with a client and family centred approach.
+This rotation offers an opportunity to learn about the provision of neuropsychological services within a virtual care model, as the Persistent Concussion Team offers some services through a virtual format.